The Apple Watch is the best smartwatch you can buy, so congratulations. You have the best piece of wrist-based tech going.

 2) Change the app layout to List View

 When you press the Digital Crown on the Apple Watch you’ll see the now-famous honeycomb grid of apps.
-We’d go as far to say this is one of Apple worst ever software design choices, yet it still persists with the Series 5 Watch.
+Some don’t like it, but we’ve grown to love it – but it can still be hard to find some apps.

 3) Download apps

 You may have chosen to install your iPhone apps’ companion Watch apps during setup, in which case you’ll have a lot of apps on your Watch.
-But on the Series 5, you can download apps directly using the Watch rather than having to do it on your iPhone.
+But nowadays, you can download apps directly using the Watch rather than having to do it on your iPhone.

 Having an App Store directly on the Watch is great because every app you browse is obviously compatible.
 On the iPhone App Store, you can search by Watch app, but sometimes it’s easier just to do it on the Watch, Press the Digital Crown and open the App Store.